nodejs/node/doc/api/permissions.md

 // Error: Access to this API has been restricted
 ```

+#### Case-insensitive file systems

+Case-insensitive file systems are commonly used in Windows and macOS
+environments, but they can also be used in Linux and other Unix-like operating
+systems with certain configuration options or software tools.

+The Permission Model determines whether file and directory are case-sensitive
+from the operating system.
+This behavior is manageable by the flag
+[`--permission-case-sensitive`][].
+However, in some cases, an operating system
+may have a custom file system configuration where some paths are case-sensitive
+and others are case-insensitive.
+To ensure consistency, it is recommended to
+enforce case-insensitivity using the `--no-permission-case-sensitive` flag.
+The Permission Model does not allow for multi-path configuration,
+so this flag should be used to apply the same case-sensitivity setting to all
+paths.

+[Case-insensitive file systems]: #case-insensitive-file-systems
 [Security Policy]: https://github.com/nodejs/node/blob/main/SECURITY.md
 [`--allow-child-process`]: cli.md#--allow-child-process
 [`--allow-fs-read`]: cli.md#--allow-fs-read
 [`--allow-fs-write`]: cli.md#--allow-fs-write
 [`--allow-worker`]: cli.md#--allow-worker
 [`--experimental-permission`]: cli.md#--experimental-permission
+[`--permission-case-sensitive`]: cli.md#--permission-case-sensitive
 [`permission.deny()`]: process.md#processpermissiondenyscope-reference
 [`permission.has()`]: process.md#processpermissionhasscope-reference
 [import maps]: https://url.spec.whatwg.org/#relative-url-with-fragment-string